Change Data Capture, Log-Based CDC, Query-Based CDC, Data Replication, Data Integration

 How It Works

 Database transaction logs record every committed change for recovery and replication purposes.
-Log-based CDC tools parse these binary logs to extract change events.
+Log-based CDC tools parse these binary logs (read and interpret the database's internal format) to extract change events, converting them into structured messages that applications can consume.

 Advantages